-IV.J.
-Group Processing of Minor Permit Modifications.
-[40 CFR 71.7(e)(2)]
+V.J.
+Group Processing of Minor Permit Modifications [40 CFR 71.7(e)(2)]

-- 1. Group processing of modifications by EPA may be used only for those permit modifications: - (a) That meet the criteria for minor permit modification procedures under Section IV.I.
-(1) of this permit; and - (b) That collectively are below the threshold level of 10 percent of the emissions allowed by the permit for the emissions unit for which the change is requested, 20 percent of the applicable definition of major source in §71.2, or 5 tons per year, whichever is least.
+1. Group processing of modifications by EPA may be used only for those permit modifications:

+- (a) That meet the criteria for minor permit modification procedures under section V.I.1 of this permit; and - (b) That collectively are below the threshold level of 10 percent of the emissions allowed by the permit for the emissions unit for which the change is requested, 20 percent of the applicable definition of major source in §71.2, or 5 tons per year, whichever is least